vippermaeglin/self-driven-car-nd/P2 - Traffic Sign Classifier/writeup_template.md

 ![alt text][image11]

-The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set although I did throw it a softball.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+This compares favorably to the accuracy on the test/validation sets.

-#### 3. Describe how certain the model is when predicting on each of the six new images by looking at the softmax probabilities for each prediction.
+#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 Notebook In[10,11,12]:The probabilities for each prediction is available in the above image.